LibrariesHacked/data-storytelling/_posts/2025-03-12-the-membership-of-lancashire-libraries.md

 title: The membership of Lancashire libraries
 tags: Membership
 author: Dave and Lancashire Libraries
-excerpt-separator: <!--more-->
+excerpt_separator: <!--more-->
-published: false
+published: true
 ---

+When I proposed the idea of data storytelling in library services, Lancashire were one of the first to volunteer, as well as suggesting areas they'd like to explore further.
+One of these was library membership and usage.

+<!--more-->

-Lancashire is in North West England - it can also mean different things and we shouldn't confuse the ceremonial county with the County Council.
+Lancashire is a county in North West England.
+It can also mean different things and we shouldn't confuse the ceremonial county with the County Council.
 Lancashire County Council is one of 3 'upper-tier' local authorities within the ceremonial county, alongside Blackburn with Darwen, and Blackpool.

-<!--more-->

 The population of Lancashire County Council is about 1.2 million and the libraries serving that population are Lancashire Libraries.

 Lancashire Libraries deliver statutory, front-line library, information and digital services to communities from 64 buildings, 6 mobile library vehicles and through a Home Library service.
 They offer a free Digital Library including eBook, eAudio, newspaper and magazine download service.
 Public computers and WiFi are available without charge in all buildings.
 A library service is delivered at 5 Lancashire prisons.
 The School Library service supplies subscription-based reading and library services to primary schools, special schools, nurseries and children’s centres.

 Lancashire are a library service that have always been keen to engage with data projects; they understand their data, and want to do more with it.
 Carolyn Waite, the Information Development Manager has previously been involved in projects such as the [Library Data Schemas](https://dcmslibraries.blog.gov.uk/2019/09/06/libraries-and-open-data/), and round table data discussions with sector leaders.
-When I proposed the idea of data storytelling in library services, Lancashire were one of the first to volunteer, as well as suggesting areas they'd like to explore further.
-One of these was library membership and usage.

 When a user joins Lancashire Libraries, the library service need a small amount of information: Name, Local library, Date of birth, Address, Telephone number and/or email address.